ryman1/keeweb-wiki/Architecture.md

 ## Building

 The app is bundled with WebPack and built with Grunt.
-While it's so 2010s to use Grunt nowadays, it's still far ahead of using npm scripts and perfectly does the job of doing different actions with JS.
+While it's so 2010s to use Grunt nowadays, it's still far ahead of using npm scripts and perfectly does the job of running different actions with JS.
 However it't not used for any of web bundle building tasks, this part is completely moved to WebPack.

 Desktop apps are packaged with [electron-packager](https://github.com/electron/electron-packager) and then built into distributables with Grunt.
 We're not using [electron-builder](https://www.electron.build) because the installers are heavily customized and patching it is harder than implement them on our own.